 What is Sociology?

-The beauty of Sociology is that it appears at every turn.
-We see it on our street corners, on television, in a phone call, a poem, or even in our morning routines.
+The beauty of Sociology is that it is everywhere.
+We see it on our street corners, on television, in an advertisement, a song, or even in our morning routines.
 It’s in our families, our friendships, our workplaces and our sex lives.
 In fact, no aspect of our social lives is unexamined by Sociology; it’s a dynamic field of study that is practical and applicable to all of us in myriad ways.

 “Tell me the landscape in which you live, and I will tell you who you are”